A new approach to the Koszul property in representation theory using graded subalgebras: The -functor and extensions

 Let $\fa$ be tightly graded and $M\in\fagrmod_0$.
 Taking the projective cover $P\overset\nu\longrightarrow M$ in $\fagrmod$, both $\Omega$ and $\Omega/\rad\Omega$ belong to $\fagrmod$, and the isomorphism $\omega$ in (\ref{commdiagram}) can be assumed to be in $\fagrmod$.
 Also, $\Omega\cong\gr^\#\Omega$ in $\fagrmod$.
 By Proposition \ref{basictightprop}, there are isomorphisms $P\cong\gr P$ and $M\cong\gr P$ compatible with the isomorphism $\iota_\fa$.
 Putting all this together, we get the following result. \begin{prop} Suppose that the finite dimensional algebra $\fa$ is tightly graded and that $M\in\fagrmod_0$.
 For each completely reducible $\fa$-module $L$ with a graded $\fa$-module structure concentrated in grade 0, and each integer $s$, we have a commutative diagram

-in which the vertical maps are the natural inclusions defined by (\ref{Extgrouprelationstograded}), the top horizonal map is an isomorphism given by the $\gr$-construction (determined by $\Omega$ and $\nu$ described above), and the bottom horizonal map is the natural identification induced by Proposition \ref{basictightprop}. \end{prop}
+in which the vertical maps are the natural inclusions defined by (\ref{Extgrouprelationstograded}), the top horizontal map is an isomorphism given by the $\gr$-construction (determined by $\Omega$ and $\nu$ described above), and the bottom horizontal map is the natural identification induced by Proposition \ref{basictightprop}. \end{prop}

 \begin{rem} The proposition provides a (largely obvious) interpretation of the $\gr$-construction in the special case in which $\fa$ is tightly graded, $M\in\fagrmod_0$, and the extension in $\Ext^1_\fa(M,L)$ arises from a graded extension $0\to L(s)\to E\overset\mu\longrightarrow M\to 0$.
 It says that the result of applying the $\gr$-construction to this element of $\Ext^1_\fa(M,L)$ is (if nonzero) just the element of $\Ext^1_{\gr\fa}(\gr M,L)$ arising from the extension $0\to L(s)\longrightarrow \gr E\overset{\gr\mu}\longrightarrow \gr M\to 0$ in $\gr\fagrmod$.
 This is one of the few explicit interpretations we have for the $\gr$-construction.
 Also, no projective cover is needed, nor are any other choices.
 Simply apply $\gr$ to the (ungraded version of) $\mu$, giving a surjection; the $\gr$-construction is obtained passing to a natural kernel diagram using $L$.
 (This works even when the original extension is split, though $E$ will not be generated in degree $0$ when $s \neq 0$, in the split case.)
 One cannot hope for such a simple interpretation in general, since this procedure always results in an extension obtained by forgetting the grading on a graded extension.
 No such functor could be additive, if extensions in different degrees by the same irreducible were to exist in its image, for a fixed $M$ and $\gr M$. \end{rem}